The gender of our clients

 Clients can contact MCS themselves and self refer.
 We also work with other organisations helping individuals and with businesses who with the individuals consent, can refer a person to us.

+The chart indicates the roles which underlie the functioning of the charity.
 The overall responsibility for the governance of the organisation lies with the Trustees.

 Together with the Clinical Director, the Supervisor/Assessors provide a Clinical Management Team which oversees the client work of the therapists, ensuring the duty of care of the service is maintained, and considers issues related to clinical practice such as ethics.